IhwanID/CryptoList/README.md

 - [x] Display a list of at least 50 tickers
 - [x] Display news related to the currency selected upon tapping a cell
 - [x] Show live price updates using Web Socket
-- [x] Pull to refresh from the Toplist
+- [x] Pull to refresh from the CryptoList
 - [x] Show the correct ticker color (green when the price increases and red for the opposite)
 - [x] Handle network errors